Partnership website: https://www.innoenergy.com/

 EIT InnoEnergy concentrates on the following thematic fields:

 If you are an innovator with a promising technology or service aligned with any of these eight thematic fields, you can apply to join the ecosystem.
-Among other benefits, joining the ecosystem allows exposure and access to the venture capital community.
+Among other benefits, joining the ecosystem allows exposure and access to a venture capital community.

 EIT InnoEnergy not only provides funding possibilities, but also assists in making your product or service market-ready, transforming it into a viable business.